Optimizing Coupling and

 Through Imagix 4D's Analyze feature, you can examine the inter-class associations in detail.
 Here, the calls between CQueueView members and CFolderScanItem members are displayed.

-By moving members between groups, and even splitting or merging groups, you can experiment with different encapsulation strategies.
-Here, the impact of splitting CFolderScanItem is seen.
+By moving members between subsystems, and even splitting or merging subsystems, you can experiment with different encapsulation strategies.
+Here, the impact of splitting CFolderScanItem into two classes is seen.